ghi-electronics/Docs/hardware/bootloader.md

 - R: runs the firmware if present.
 - B: increases the baud rate in serial mode to 921,600.
 - X: upload a file to the device using 1K XMODEM.
 Only send *.ghi files meant for your device.
 The firmware is automatically run after a successful upload.

+# GLB File Format

+The glb files that are loaded onto devices have some additional metadata that help the bootloader function in addition to the raw data itself.
+The first 1,024 bytes of a glb file is the upload header.
+Starting from offset 0 are the below fields.
+The rest of the header is currently reserved.

+1. 32 bit signature number that is unique for each device.
+2. 32 bit unsigned address in flash that this image should be copied to.
+3. 32 bit unsigned length of the image to flash rounded to the nearest 1,024 bytes.
+4. 16 bit CRC-CCITT of the image.

+After the upload header is the actual image to flash.
+If its length is not divisible by 1,024 bytes, it is padded until it is.
+For images that are meant to be bootable, the address in the upload header should be set to the entry point defined for the specific device.
+Bootable images have an additional 1,024 byte header at the beginning of the image that is used to verify the image before booting it.
+The boot image is also padded to the nearest 1,024 bytes.
+Starting from offset 0 are the below fields.
+The rest of the header is currently reserved.

+1. 32 bit signature number that is unique for each device.
+2. 32 bit unsigned address in flash that is the entry point the bootloader will invoke.
+3. 32 bit unsigned length of the boot image rounded to the nearest 1,024 bytes.
+4. 16 bit CRC-CCITT of the boot image bounded by the specified address and length.